danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 <img src="/images/library-workflow.svg" alt="Library Workflow" height="200"/>

-I want to start with a lint job that is run, and once that has successfully completed I want to start parallel jobs using the multiple versions of Python that my library supports.
+I want to start with a lint job that is run, and once that has successfully completed, I want to start parallel jobs using the multiple versions of Python that my library supports.

 For these libraries, the 2nd workflow was the closest for what I was looking